polymatic-systems/helm-charts/docs/cronjobs.md

 # explanations

 cronjobs:
+- name: the name of the cronjob
-- schedule: the cron schedule for the job
+  schedule: the cron schedule for the job
   concurrency: allow concurrent runs of the cronjob, forbid them, or force new jobs to replace old ones
   suspend: disable this cronjob, can be used for creating on-demand jobs
   retries: number of retries to attempt on failed jobs